DAGWorks-Inc/hamilton/developer_setup.md

 git remote add upstream https://github.com/stitchfix/hamilton.git
 ```

-Create a virtual environment and install the project's dependencies into it.
+Install the project's dependencies in your preferred method for managing python dependencies.
+For example, run the following to use `venv`.

 ```shell
 python -m venv ./venv